-- the percentage of shares of our common stock held by existing stockholders will decrease to approximately % of the total number of shares of our common stock outstanding after this offering; and - the number of shares of our common stock held by new investors will increase to, or approximately % of the total number of shares of our common stock outstanding after this offering.
+- the percentage of shares of our common stock held by existing stockholders will decrease to approximately % of the total number of shares of our common stock outstanding after this offering; and - the number of shares of our common stock held by new investors will increase to, or approximately outstanding after this offering. % of the total number of shares of our common stock

-The following table summarizes, on the same pro forma basis as adjusted as of March 31, 2014, the total number of shares of common stock purchased from us, the total cash consideration paid to us and the average price per share of common stock paid by our existing owners and by new investors purchasing shares of common stock in this offering:
+The following table summarizes, on the same pro forma basis as adjusted as of June 30, 2014, the total number of shares of common stock purchased from us, the total cash consideration paid to us and the average price per share of common stock paid by our existing owners and by new investors purchasing shares of common stock in this offering:

-Shares Purchased Total Cons ideration Average Price
+Shares Purchased Total Cons deration Average Price

 Number Percent Amount Percent Per Share

-Existing stockholders % 5\$ %\$
+Existing stockholders %\$ %\$

 Investors participating in this offering

-Total 100.0% \$ 100.0% ó
+Total 100.0% 5 \$ 100.0% 6

-Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, which is the midpoint of the price range listed on the cover page of this prospectus, would increase or decrease the total consideration paid by new investors by \$ million and increase or decrease the percentage of total consideration paid by new investors by approximately \$%, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, which is the midpoint of the price range listed on the cover page of this prospectus, million and increase or decrease the percentage of total consideration paid by new investors by \$ million and increase or decrease the percentage of total consideration paid by new investors by the cover page of this prospectus, remains the same.

-The foregoing tables and calculations are based upon 75,260,798 shares of common stock outstanding as of March 31, 2014, including 67,504,949 shares of common stock after giving effect to the conversion of our outstanding series A, A-1, B and C convertible preferred stock and 3,944,743 shares of common stock after giving effect to the automatic conversion of our convertible notes and accrued interest, and excludes:
+The foregoing tables and calculations are based upon 138,752,300 shares of common stock outstanding as of June 30, 2014, including 134,918,694 shares of common stock after giving effect to the conversion of our outstanding series A, A-1, B, C and D convertible preferred stock, and excludes: